Managing Infection Risk for Kids with Arthritis

 Aside from the risks of the disease itself, one of the greatest concerns for parents of kids with juvenile arthritis (JA) is the risk of infection.
-This is especially true during virus outbreaks, like the coronavirus.
-Children with arthritis may have an increased risk of infection, but there are ways to help keep your child healthy and protected.
+Knowing the factors that can increase infection risk can help you keep your child safe.

 Risk Factors for Infection

 That’s because some medications to treat JA can also hamper the immune system’s ability to fight off bacteria, viruses and fungi.
-But fortunately, the risk is still low for most treatments, says Karen Onel, MD, chief of pediatric rheumatology at the Hospital for Special Surgery in New York.
-Studies show that children taking methotrexate, TNF inhibitors or other biologics – the most common treatments for JA – have a much lower infection risk than for adults taking these same medications.
+Fortunately, the risk is still low for most treatments, says Karen Onel, MD, chief of pediatric rheumatology at the Hospital for Special Surgery in New York City.
+Studies show that children taking methotrexate or biologics, such as TNF inhibitors — the most common treatments for JA — have a much lower infection risk than for adults taking these same medications.

 “What’s more, globally the infection risk for children with JA taking these drugs is not much greater than for children with JA not taking them,” says Dr. Onel.
 “This should be reassuring for parents.”

 At the same time, doctors say there are medication risk factors that parents should be aware of.
 For example, systemic corticosteroids can increase the risk of infection when taken long term and at high doses, says Dr. Onel.
 This does not apply to corticosteroids applied topically or injected directly into the joint.

 In a 2016 study using Medicaid data, Dr. Mannion and her colleagues found that kids with juvenile idiopathic arthritis (JIA) who were on high dose corticosteroids were more likely to be hospitalized for infection.

 For that reason, doctors always give the lowest doses possible for the shortest amount of time possible, Dr. Onel says.